exonum/exonum/services/configuration/doc/testnet-api-tutorial.md

-# Configuration service tutorial
+# Configuration Service Tutorial

+The present tutorial provides instructions on how to configure an Exonum blockchain with the help of the Configuration Service.

-## Running testnet
+## Running a Testnet

 ### Using Docker

 <!-- spell-checker:ignore vitvakatu -->

-Simply run the following command to configure and launch testnet with 4 nodes:
+To automatically configure and launch a testnet with 4 nodes simply run the following command:

 ```bash
 docker run -p 8000-8007:8000-8007 \
 exonumhub/exonum-configuration-service:example 4
 ```

-Docker will automatically pull image from the repository and run 4 nodes with public endpoints at `127.0.0.1:8000`, ..., `127.0.0.1:8003` and private ones at `127.0.0.1:8004`, ..., `127.0.0.1:8007`.
+Docker will automatically pull an image from the repository and run 4 nodes with public endpoints at `127.0.0.1:8000`, ..., `127.0.0.1:8003` and private ones at `127.0.0.1:8004`, ..., `127.0.0.1:8007`.